Skparab1/Skparab1/README.md

  - Virtual assistant builder
     - Program that builds a virtual assistant by asking the user questions.
     - Generates gode in Python
-    - check our my virtual-assistant builder repository
+    - Check our my virtual-assistant builder repository